Transforming Data on Load

 Tutorial 5 - Loading to a Table with Additional Columns

-- Create a table containing more columns than the sample file:
+Load data into a table that has more columns than the source file.

 CREATE TABLE employees_plus (